BenjaminDebeerst/bookkeeping/README.md

 # Bookkeeping

+## Status

+Migrating to [Beancount](https://beancount.github.io/docs/), development on this project ends.

+Working on this project has made the benefits of double entry accounting, while somewhat intimidating at first, very clear to me.
+Luckily there are tons of options out there for "real" accounting, and I'm migrating my processes to Beancount.

+This project now has the option to export in beancount format, making transition a breeze.

+## Description

 Simple, privacy-first, personal accounting software.

 Import bank statements from one or more bank accounts (via CSVs), categorize statements and get monthly overviews of your income and spending.